Wolfram von Richthofen: World War II

 Richthofen commanded Fliegerführer z.b.V. (zur besonderen Verwendung—for special deployment) during the invasion of Poland, which began on 1 September 1939, quickly triggering the war in Europe.
 This unit was a tactical formation and was attached to 2nd Fliegerdivision, under the joint command of Bruno Loerzer and Alexander Löhr.
 The operational goal of Fliegerführer z.b.V., was to support the 10th Army, under the command of Walter von Reichenau.
 The army contained the majority of the motorised and armoured units and was to form the focal point, or Schwerpunkt, of the offensive against Poland.

 Richthofen's order of battle included a powerful concentration of strike aircraft.
 The formation had its headquarters at Birkental-Oppeln, but its units were spread out.
 Schlosswalden was home to 1.(F)/AufklGr (Aufklärungsgruppe—reconnaissance group) 124, which operated Dornier Do 17P aircraft.
 Lehrgeschwader 2 (Learning Wing 2), was based at Nieder-Ellguth, while the bulk of Sturzkampfgeschwader 77 (Dive Bombing Wing 77 or StG 77), which operated the Junkers Ju 87 Stuka, was based at Neudorf.
-Richthofen also commanded the Slovak Air Force units (Slovenske Vzousne Zbrane), the 38th and 48th Fighter Squadrons, and the 16th Corps Squadron.
+Richthofen also commanded the Slovak Air Force units (Slovenské vzdušné zbrane), the 38th and 48th Fighter Squadrons, and the 16th Corps Squadron.